TOKYO ELECTRON LIMITED

 We have also set up an award system for employees who have engaged in particularly excellent activities relating to business ethics and compliance, to raise awareness within the Group and fostering a compliance-oriented culture.

 We have globally established the Basic Policy on the Prevention of Bribery and Corruption and the Guidelines for Gift, Hospitality and Entertainment in the area of anti-bribery and corruption, and the Basic Policy on Competition Law Compliance and Guidelines in the area of competition laws.
-In order to prevent violations, we regularly provide training to promote understanding of these Policies and Guidelines and ensure their permeation throughout the entire Group.
+To prevent violations, we regularly conduct activities to foster awareness, and we are committed to promoting understanding and instilling these Policies and Guidelines.

 Internal Reporting System

-We have established an internal reporting system that ensures complete confidentiality, anonymity and the prohibition of retribution and unfavorable treatment, so that employees can safely and in peace of mind provide information and seek redress outside the chain of command about behavior that is, or may be, in violation of laws, regulations or business ethics.
-In addition, the introduction of an internal leniency system, whereby any disciplinary action may be reduced or exempted in the event that the employee involved in a compliance violation has made a report or sought advice on their own volition, is encouraging employees to proactively provide information and is leading to problems being discovered and resolved at earlier stages.
+We have established an internal reporting system that allows employees to safely and securely raise concerns and seek redress outside the chain of command, and to report and discuss any behavior that is, or may be, in violation of laws, regulations, or business ethics.
+This system ensures complete confidentiality, anonymity and the prohibition of retribution and unfavorable treatment.
+An internal leniency system has also been introduced, whereby any disciplinary action may be reduced or exempted in the event that an employee involved in a compliance violation has made a report or sought advice on their own volition.
+This encourages employees to proactively provide information and leads to problems being discovered and resolved at earlier stages.

 Global Response to Internal Reports